mruell/ActuallyGoodPhpCS/README.md

 - [x] Show warning for all unused variables
 - [x] Force "elseif" instead of "else if"
 - [x] No unnecessary whitespace
-- [x] Enforce doc domment formatting
+- [x] Enforce doc comment formatting
 - [x] Check for BOM
 - [x] Forbid multiple statements in one line
 - [x] Space required after type cast